 Tenure-Track Investigator, CC

-RMD is located on the main campus of the NIH in Bethesda, Maryland.
+Location: The Department of Bioethics is located on the main intramural campus of the NIH in Bethesda, Maryland.

-Interested individuals should email a curriculum vitae, list of publications, copies of three major publications, and a brief statement of research interests and future research plans (1-2 pages) to Ms. Cris Leite at email@example.com.
-Please include in your application a description of mentoring and outreach activities in which you have been involved, especially those involving women and persons from racial/ethnic or other groups that are underrepresented in biomedical research.
+Application: Please include in your CV a description of mentoring and outreach activities in which you have been involved, especially those involving women and persons from racial/ethnic or other groups that are underrepresented in biomedical research and a list of publications, copies of three major publications, and a plan for future research to CC_Recruits@cc.nih.gov.

-DHHS, NIH and CC are equal opportunity employers.
+Review of applications will begin on or about September 30, 2021, but applications will be accepted until the position is filled.
+The Department of Health and Human Services and the NIH are equal opportunity employers.
 The NIH is dedicated to building a diverse community in its training and employment programs.